bruvellu/cephalic-furrow/3-text/furrow.md

 ### Initiator cell behavior is disrupted in cephalic furrow mutants

-Our recordings show that the behavior of initiator cells is perturbed in the three mutants, but in different ways ({@fig:ectopic}a).
+Our recordings show that the behavior of initiator cells is perturbed in the three mutants, but in different ways ({@fig:ectopic-folding}a).
 In wildtype embryos, the initiator cells undergo cell shortening and anisotropic apical constriction at the end of cellularization [@Spencer2015-td] ({@fig:initiator}a,b).
 In *prd* mutants, these behaviors are delayed but the initiators still shorten and constrict apically, forming a clear infolding point in the epithelium about six minutes after gastrulation ({@fig:initiator}a,b).
 However, *prd* initiators lack the typical arched profile of the wildtype initiators, and the resulting fold is abnormal, indicating that cephalic furrow formation is not only delayed but also perturbed.
 In *btd* mutants, the initiator cells do not shorten, but show a reduced degree of apical constriction which creates a small indentation in epithelium of some embryos ({@fig:initiator}a,b, {!@fig:vid-initiator}), possibly due to the myosin activity at the head--trunk interface [@Eritano2020-mi].
 In contrast, *eve* mutants show neither apical constriction nor cell shortening and the epithelium remains flat until about ten minutes after gastrulation ({@fig:initiator}a,b).
 Therefore, while initiator behavior is abnormal in *prd* mutants, the cellular basis for cephalic furrow formation---the early shortening of initiator cells---is only severely disrupted in *btd* and *eve*.
-Nevertheless, about 10--15 min after the onset of gastrulation in *btd* and *eve* mutants, we observe the formation of epithelial folds near the canonical position of the cephalic furrow ({@fig:ectopic}b,c, {@fig:initiator}a).
+Nevertheless, about 10--15 min after the onset of gastrulation in *btd* and *eve* mutants, we observe the formation of epithelial folds near the canonical position of the cephalic furrow ({@fig:ectopic-folding}b,c, {@fig:initiator}a).

 <!--TODO: Create video for btd initiator cells {!@fig:vid-initiator-btd}-->
 <!--TODO: Create video for prd initiator cells {!@fig:vid-initiator-prd}-->